 Please note the following when creating your Learning Agreement:

 - Please only use the official form for the Learning Agreement.

 - Insert the title as well as the ECTS credits and the semester of your chosen courses

 - It is absolutely necessary and obligatory to insert the code number (=LV number or preferred T-MACH-xxx) of your chosen courses.
-We will not process Learning Agreements which do not have code numbers!
+We will not process Learning Agreements that do not have code numbers.

-- Information on the number of ECTS points per course, the language of instruction and the semester in which the course takes place can be found at the top of the course description in our module manuals.
+- Information on the number of ECTS points per course, the language of instruction and the semester in which the course takes place can be found at the top of the course description in our module handbooks.
 Please do not look in the course catalogue when searching for ECTS credits.

 - You need a B1 level in German if you want to attend courses that are taught in German.

-- We expect a B2 level in English if you want to attend courses exclusively in English and / or
+- We expect a B2 level in English if you want to attend courses exclusively in English.

-- We expect a B2 level in English if you intend to write your Bachelor or Master thesis during your exchange.
+- We expect a B2 level in English if you intend to write your Bachelor's or Master's thesis during your exchange.